dev-harsh1998/IronDrop/doc/UPLOAD_INTEGRATION.md

 This document provides guidance on integrating the modern upload UI templates into IronDrop's file server functionality.

 **Status**: Fully implemented and production-ready in IronDrop v2.5.
-The upload UI system is complete with professional design, comprehensive functionality, and extensive testing.
+The upload UI system is complete with professional design, comprehensive functionality, and extensive testing coverage including 29 dedicated upload tests, 10 edge case tests, and 7 multipart parser tests.

 ## Overview